Best External Microphone for Canon EOS 70D

 Rode VideoMic Pro+ View on Amazon View on B&H

-Best For: Professional Vlogging & Interviews
+Best For: Professional Vlogging & Documentary

-Key Feature: Automatic Power On/Off
+Key Feature: Automatic Power Function

 Rating: ★★★★★